-- A) Alfred Adler: Adler, who is regarded as the father of individual psychology, was a disciple of Freud.
-He later broke away from the Freudian philosophy due to disagreement over the importance that Freud gave to the "unconscious".
-Adler was the first psychologist to speak of the term 'inferiority complex', something that arose out of a sense of inferiority or inadequacy.
-He believed that: - people are goal oriented, with an urge for personal growth, and "the will to power"; they have within them a "self perfecting" drive; this drive is the single "drive" or motivating force behind all behaviour and experience - individuals seek to overcome feelings of anxiety and feelings of inferiority; the basic drive in human beings is to strive from an initial state of inadequacy, or what he termed "inferiority", toward "superiority" or self-actualization.
-People compensate (strive to overcome) for inferiorities by making necessary adjustments. - People strive for goals that can be referred to as style of life; - social drives, especially family, friends and culture have an impact on behaviour and feelings; right from birth across a life span, people involve themselves in social relationships; - The primal social influences in an individual can be modified in a manner such that that each one of us develops personal styles in dealing with our life and achieving goals.
+- people are goal oriented, with an urge for personal growth, and "the will to power"; they have within them a "self perfecting" drive; this drive is the single "drive" or motivating force behind all behaviour and experience - individuals seek to overcome feelings of anxiety and feelings of inferiority; the basic drive in human beings is to strive from an initial state of inadequacy, or what he termed in "inferiority", toward "superiority" or self-actualization.
+People compensate (strive to overcome) for inferiorities by making necessary adjustments.